Postsecondary Enrollment Options

 - Students should meet with a high school guidance counselor or other high school official to discuss the appropriateness of participating in the PSEO program.
 Students must make sure they meet the class rank requirements.

 - Students must arrange with Fond du Lac Tribal and Community College to complete the Accuplacer placement test to determine college level placement in English, mathematics, and reading or provide either MCA, ACT, or SAT scores, which indicate college-level readiness in Reading, Writing, and Mathematics

 - Formal application to Fond du Lac Tribal and Community College must be completed, including the required supporting documents such as transcripts, immunization records, Intent to Enroll form, and a signed statement recommending admission from the student’s high school (if required).
+If you are under 18, a parent/guardian must sign the form.
+Full financial responsibility for your classes will become yours or your parent/guardian if left unsigned.
 A separate, Minnesota Department of Education PSEO Student Registration form must also be completed: Postsecondary Enrollment Options Student Registration Form

 - Attend an orientation session prior to attending college classes.